bradyo/commando-php/README.md

-Building such a compositional interface takes away all the hard work of creating individual `RequestHandler` classes for each HTTP method, we need only create a RestHandler with the required arguments.
-An example of creating such a Request handler might look something like this:
+Building such a compositional interface takes away all the hard work of creating individual `RequestHandler` classes for each HTTP method, we need only create a `RestHandler` with the required arguments.
+An example of constructing such a request handler would look something like the following:

 ```php
 // create a RestHandler for resources